Battle of Mirebeau: Aftermath

 Though John defeated the Lusignans, he was still contested by Philip II of France.

-At some indeterminate point soon afterwards, it is presumed that Arthur was murdered.
-With Eleanor of Brittany strictly imprisoned in England, John had secured his throne, but his controversial removal of Arthur turned the support of local counts against him.
+John's treatment of the captives soon proved controversial.
+The norm at that time was for captives to be treated with respect and to be kept in comfortable conditions; instead, a number disappeared, or were starved to death.
+Arthur himself disappeared, and while the circumstances of his death are disputed by historians, rumours began to spread that John had murdered him.
+The scandal caused many local counts to withdraw their support, including des Roches, greatly imperiling John's position in France.

 For the next two years, John dealt so arrogantly with the counts of Anjou and Poitou that large numbers switched sides to support Philip II, who continued to incrementally advance from one hilltop castle to the next in Normandy.
 This culminated in the Siege of Château Gaillard, which ended in 1204.
 John's relief attempts were defeated, the castle fell, and his position in France was destroyed.

-The captivity of Eleanor prevented her from succeeding Brittany, ending the line of succession of Geoffrey Plantagenet; the effective successor was Alix half-sister of Arthur from House of Thouars.
+Eleanor of Brittany's captivity prevented her from inheriting the Duchy of Brittany, thus ending Geoffrey Plantagenet's direct line.
+Alix of Thouars, Arthur's half-sister, became Duchess of Brittany instead.